Skip to content

 HUBZone Business in a HUBZone, 35% employees in HUBZone SBA certification (3-year recertification) $5.5M / $8.5M Sole-source access, 10% price preference

-WOSB 51% women-owned and controlled SBA certification Competitive set-asides only Access to set-asides in underrepresented industries
+WOSB 51% women-owned and controlled SBA certification $5.5M / $8.5M (substantially-underrepresented NAICS codes) Access to set-asides and sole-source in underrepresented industries

 EDWOSB WOSB + economic disadvantage thresholds SBA certification $5.5M / $8.5M Sole-source access plus all WOSB benefits